 What’s the Most-Watched Video on YouTube?

-Curious minds out there may be wondering, what video is the most watched on YouTube, and how many views does it have?
-Well, here we have statistics for you!
+Curious minds out there may be wondering, what video is the most-watched on YouTube, and how many views are on YouTube?

 It was initially uploaded in 2016, but became popular in 2017 building up through 2020.